josiahckim/josiahckim/README.md

 # AI/Machine Learning Projects
-### Improving Machine Learning Performance Through Data Integration
+### Improving Machine Learning Performance Through Data Integration ([View Project Folder]())
 - **Description**: This project aims to answer the broad research question: does data integration improve machine learning performance?
-By integrating datasets from the Federal Emergency Management Agency (FEMA), the U.S. Census, and Zillow, we show that data integration does improve machine learning performance.
+By integrating datasets from the Federal Emergency Management Agency (FEMA), the U.S. Census, and Zillow, we show that data integration does improve machine learning performance by a large margin.
--
+- **Group Members**: